wp-plugins/gold-price-live/readme.txt

 == Description ==

 Using only shortcode you can place the spot price of gold, silver, platinum or palladium on your website in pages, posts, widgets.
 The gold price output is simple plain text allowing you to easily edit the style and look with the Wordpress WYSIWYG post and page editor.
-Our FREE Gold Price Live plugin updates 1 time per hour.
+Our FREE Gold Price Live plugin updates 1 time per day.
 If you need real time pricing please visit www.gold-feed.com.

 Advantages over other solutions:

 1. You do not have to hire a developer to place real time precious metals pricing on your Wordpress website or blog.
 1. The prices output are very accurate.
-Our free plugin updates pricing 1 time per hour.
+Our free plugin updates pricing 1 time per day.

 If you have any questions or need help with the plugin please email us at info@gold-feed.com